 School Improvement Cycle is robust and the leadership team have developed effective systems for monitoring, evaluating and moderating the work of the school.
-Information is scrutinised and triangulated to identify the right priorities for the future and have the capacity for this as school moves forward.
-Frequent focused Governor monitoring visits provide further challenge and are linked to Whole School Targets identified on Implementation Plans in the 4 Ofsted areas.
+Information is scrutinised to identify the right priorities for the future and have the capacity for this as school moves forward.
+Frequent focused Governor monitoring visits provide further challenge and are linked to areas identified in the 5 Year Plan outlined in Implementation Plans in the 4 Ofsted areas.